cogbio/Experimenter/README.md

 ============
 For running perceptual and cognitive experiments.

-Experimenter was supported by ERC Advanced Grant SOMACCA # 230604.
+Developing 'Experimenter' was supported by ERC Advanced Grant SOMACCA # 230604.

 <img src="http://www.somacca.net/somacca/img/jaune.jpg" width=70, height=50> <img src="http://www.somacca.net/somacca/img/FP7-gen-RGB.jpg" width=70, height=50> [http://www.somacca.net](http://www.somacca.net)

 -----------------------------------

-If you download all the files in this repository and run 'Experimenter.py' with Python (tested with Python 2.6 and 2.7 from python.org), it should run a sample pseudo experiment, '_sample_expmt'.
+If you download this repository and run 'Experimenter.py' with Python (tested with Python 2.6 and 2.7 from python.org), it should run a sample pseudo experiment, '_sample_expmt'.
 This experiment has 2 sections and 3 trials (1 trial for the 1st section, 2 trials for the 2nd section).
 Each trial has 6 stimuli (1 WAV file + 5 PNG files).
-It's a pseudo experiment just for showing how to set up 'config.py', 'EventFile.py', and coding an experiment module.
+It's a pseudo experiment just for showing how to set up 'config.py', 'EventFile.py', and code an experiment module to present stimuli and take responses from a participant.

 -----------------------------------